-Chicken stock is basically the number one ingredient used in basically every recipe that contains liquid.
-Rich, flavorful, and super delicious, chicken stock adds tons of salty and umami flavors to anything you put in it.
+Chicken stock is the number one ingredient in almost every recipe that contains liquid.
+Rich, flavorful, and super delicious, it adds tons of salty and umami flavors to anything you put in it.

-There is, however, one small, continuous confusion that often occurs in written soup recipes; the confusion between chicken stock and chicken broth.
+There is, however, one slight, continuous confusion that often occurs in written soup recipes; the confusion between chicken stock and chicken broth.

 Strangely enough, recipes tend to use these two terms completely interchangeably, with no real information about what makes them different.